GAGGIUINO/gaggiuino.github.io/docs/scales/scales.md

 - Press the Save button.

-- Enjoy the frutis of your labor by pulling a shot or two!
+- Enjoy the fruits of your labor by pulling a shot or two!

 ## Troubleshooting load cells
 Issues can arise while installing scales.
 The white epoxy on the load cell is designed to protect the strain sensor and add strain relief for the small wires.
 Take caution while handling the load cell's wires.
 If there is no signal from an HX711 amplifier, there are a few things you can troubleshoot.